networq/website/getStartedSystem/Windows/windows10.md

 ```

 2a) The PHP.ini file does not come ready to use, out of the box.
-Select one of these files
+Select either one of these files:

 ![PHP.ini rename for Windows](/images/PHP_ini_2FilesToEdit.PNG)
 and rename your choice to: